citp/privacy-policy-historical/f/fu/fur/furniture.com.md

 When you add an item to your Shopping Cart, request a price, or place an order, your cookie may hold information with the details of the items you’re considering ordering.

 If you don’t want any information stored in a cookie, you can set your browser not to accept cookies, but remember that cookies make your purchases easy.
 They enable your computer to keep a list of items you’re considering or to place them directly in your Shopping Cart (so you don’t have to re-enter them manually).

+Please note, some of our business partners (e.g., web analytics providers) use cookies on our site to report on the performance of our website.
+We have no access or control over these cookies.
+This privacy statement covers the use of cookies by www.furniture.com only, and does not cover the use of cookies by any third parties.

 **3\.
 What visitor information does Furniture.com keep track of?**
 Information tracked automatically is generic and doesn’t include any personal details: